-The centers were established by the Research Council of Norway in the wake of the Norwegian Climate Convention.
-The centres conduct long-term research at a high international standard, with the aim of tackling energy-related challenges.
+The Centres for Environment-friendly Energy Research conduct long-term research at a high international standard, with the aim of tackling energy-related challenges.

-NTNU is the lead university for the Research Centre on Zero Emission Buildings (ZEB) and is involved in five other centres.
+NTNU is the lead university for the Research Centre on Zero Emission Buildings (ZEB) and the Centre for Sustainable Energy Studies (CenSES), and is involved in five other centres.

 The vision of the BIGCCS Centre is to enable sustainable power generation from fossil fuels based on cost-effective CO2 capture, safe transport, and underground storage of CO2.
 The centre develops new knowledge and technology required to accelerate deployment of large scale CCS, through international co-operation.

 The centre conducts interdisciplinary research for technical and environmental development of hydro power, wind power, power line rights-of-way and implementation of environment and energy policies.